 Embracing Servingness

-PCC has met the eligibility criteria as an HSI since 1990.
-In its commitment to embrace its identity as an HSI, PCC intentionally roots its work in Latina/o/x and Chicana/o/x scholarship, including the notion of Servingness, to support Latina/o/x and Chicana/o/x student success.
-Dr. Gina A. García, a national expert on Hispanic Serving Institutions (HSI), defines servingness as the ability to...“enroll and educate Latina/o/x and Chicana/o/x students through a culturally enhancing approach that centers Latina/o/x and Chicana/o/x experiences and ways of knowing,” “transform organizational structures for serving, and to provide experiences that lead to academic as well as liberatory outcomes."
+PCC has proudly met the eligibility criteria as a Hispanic-Serving Institution (HSI) since 1990.
+In its commitment to fully embrace this identity, PCC intentionally grounds its work in Latina/e/o/x and Chicana/o/x scholarship, particularly the concept of Servingness, to support the success of Latina/e/o/x and Chicana/o/x students.
+Dr. Gina A. García, a national expert on HSIs, defines servingness as the ability to...“enroll and educate Latina/o/x and Chicana/o/x students through a culturally enhancing approach that centers Latina/e/o/x and Chicana/o/x experiences and ways of knowing,” “transform organizational structures for serving, and to provide experiences that lead to academic as well as liberatory outcomes."
 As an equity-minded learning community, together we will propel PCC into becoming a truly Hispanic-serving institution.

 What Does it Mean to be an HSI?

-An institution of higher education is designated as a Hispanic-Serving Institution (HSI) when at least 25% of its undergraduate full-time equivalent students identify as “Hispanic” – or, as we use throughout our College, Latina/o/x and Chicana/o/x -- at the end of the award year immediately preceding the date of application.
+An institution of higher education is designated as a Hispanic-Serving Institution (HSI) when at least 25% of its undergraduate full-time equivalent students identify as "Hispanic" – or, as we prefer to say at our College, Latina/e/o/x and Chicana/o/x – at the end of the award year immediately preceding the date of application.

 Artwork by Victoria Raine Corona (Transferred from PCC to CSULA in 2019)